 The Mississippi Forestry Commission is a nationally recognized leader in forest management technology.
-Several unique software products have been created specifically for forestry management through hurricane recovery federal funding and at no cost to the state:
+Several unique software products have been created specifically for forestry management practices performed by MFC:

-- A Geographical Information System (GIS) application called Spatial Information Management System (SIMSMap); - A computer-driven forest management plan developer called PlanWriter - A new Plot Allocator to more efficiently collect data and meet statistical objectives faster - Use of handheld computers that allows for monitoring the sampling error during the inventory - Use of trail/game cameras to monitor the number of loads leaving logging site for accountability - A harvest scheduler called Woodstock, which takes data from SIMSMap and creates a statewide harvest plan to carry out management activities from one year to the next.
+- A Geographical Information System (GIS) application called Spatial Information Management System (SIMSMap); - A computer-driven forest management plan developer called PlanWriter - A new Plot Allocator to more efficiently collect data and meet statistical objectives faster - Use of handheld computers that allows for monitoring the sampling error during the inventory - Use of trail/game cameras to monitor the number of loads leaving logging site for accountability - A harvest scheduler, which takes data from SIMSMap and creates a statewide harvest plan to carry out management activities from one year to the next.

-In FY12, the revenue from timber sales on non-federal public lands, including School Trust Lands, totaled \$23.99 million.
+In FY14, the revenue from timber sales on non-federal public lands, including School Trust Lands, totaled \$23.19 million.